 On one hand, you need to focus on developing your own skills, and on the other, many students want reassurance that their score is likely to be ‘good enough’.

 So remember the key facts:

-For more data, our UCAT course provides you with real-time averages for each section.
+For more data, our UCAT Online Course provides you with real-time averages for each section.
 Every time you take a mock, you build a personal data bank, which compares your performance to the rest of Medify’s cohort (two thirds of UCAT takers).